Warrior Wellness

 Mr. Kevin Rice

-Mr. Rice is now in his fifth year as a SAC at WHRHS, after 10 years at his previous school as a SAC and school counselor.
+Mr. Rice is now in his sixth year as a SAC at WHRHS, after 10 years at his previous school as a SAC and school counselor.
 He will offer support for any students struggling with any social emotional concerns, and likes to connect over topics including movies, music, sports and all things sci-fi.
 He went to Rutgers for Economics and can relate to the challenges of figuring life out as a teenager and beyond.
 He has two boys, ages 7 and 9, and lives in Cranford.

 Where can you find Ms. Rice?